Alex313031/thorium/PATCHES.md

 Patches for mini_installer and abseil when using AVX on Windows.
 Credit goes to @RobRich999

-The Thorium .desktop file and content-shell .desktop file have flags added for experimental and useful features, namely: Disabling the Default Browser check and InfoBar, Experimental web platform features, Experimental Canvas2D, showing component extensions on chrome://extensions, requiring a user gesture to initiate playback of media, VAAPI Video decoder, Page Info v2, and Parallel Downloading.
+The Thorium .desktop file and content-shell .desktop file have flags added for experimental and useful features, namely: Disabling the Default Browser check and InfoBar, Experimental web platform features, Experimental Canvas2D, showing component extensions on chrome://extensions, requiring a user gesture to initiate playback of media, VAAPI Video decoder, Page Info v2, Chrome Labs.
 The --enable-clear-hevc-for-testing in thorium-shell enables testing H.265 (but still won't demux it).
   - Modified by me.

 - Any other code/patches was written from scratch by me.